“The” Works of William Shakespeare, Band 10Swan Sonnenschein, LeBas & Lowrey, 1886 |

 Häufige Begriffe und Wortgruppen

-according alludes allusion ancient appears Ben Jonson birds blood Cæsar CALDECOTT called cant term cited Coles's Lat Collier colour common conceit corruption Cotgrave Cotgrave's Cotgrave's Fr CRAIK dance death doth DOUCE Duke Dyce early writers Engl equivalent explained eyes fair falconry Falstaff favour fear fool formerly French Gifford Gifford's note gleek hair HALLIWELL hand hath haue Holinshed honour horse humour ibid Jack John JOHNSON Johnson's Dict Julius Cæsar kind King Henry knave knight lady Lord MALONE means Nares Nares's Gloss note on Jonson's observes Orlando Furioso perhaps person phrase placket play poet preceding article prince proverbial expression Proverbs Queen quibble Ray gives RITSON sack says seems sense Shakespeare signify Sir Dagonet sometimes sort STAUNTON STEEVENS supposed sweet sword thee thing thou twice verso viii WARBURTON wine word
+according alludes allusion ancient appears Ben Jonson birds blood Cæsar CALDECOTT called cant term cited Coles's Lat Collier colour common conceit corruption Cotgrave Cotgrave's Cotgrave's Fr CRAIK dance death devil doth DOUCE Duke Dyce early writers Engl equivalent explained eyes fair falconry Falstaff favour fear fool formerly French Gifford Gifford's note gleek hair HALLIWELL hand hath haue Holinshed honour horse humour ibid Jack JOHNSON Johnson's Dict Julius Cæsar kind King Henry knave knight lady Lord MALONE MASON means Nares Nares's Gloss note on Jonson's observes Orlando Furioso perhaps person phrase placket play poet preceding article prince proverbial expression Proverbs Queen quibble Ray gives RITSON sack says seems sense Shakespeare signify Sir Dagonet sometimes sort STAUNTON STEEVENS supposed sweet sword thee thing thou twice verso viii WARBURTON wine word